No. 24 Squadron IAF

-No. 24 Squadron (Hawks) IAF is an Air Defence squadron of the Indian Air Force, operating from Bareilly AFS.
+No. 24 Squadron IAF nicknamed as Hawks is an air defence squadron of the Indian Air Force, operating from Bareilly AFS.

 History

 The squadron was raised at AFS Chabua on 16 February 1962 as an Air Defence and Reconnaissance unit.

 Indo-China War of 1962

 During the 1962 Indo-China War, the squadron, equipped with Vampires, was tasked to fly combat air patrols over Assam.
 Alongside these, the squadron had to fly recon missions in some of the narrowest and most treacherous valleys in the area, to facilitate the supply drops carried out by Dakotas.
 The squadron also carried out COIN operations in the north-east.

 Indo-Pakistan War of 1965

 The squadron saw considerable action during this war.
 It operated from AFS Kalaikhunda, in West Bengal, tasked with providing close air support to the ground units in the Eastern Sector.
 It continued for the first few days of the war and then relocated to Barrackpur, from where it launched daylight strikes over vital targets, mostly in hostile weather conditions.
 During the latter part of the war, the Hawks flew combat air patrol in Gorkhapur Sector.